Skip to content

 Terminal window

-bwenv test
+bwenv status

 Navigate to your project directory and run: